The Path to Permissionlessness

 The underlying signature algorithm, GG18, cannot identify misbehaving signers.

 The point about GG18 is crucial.
-Without being able to identify misbehaving Stakers, a small, sophisticated, malicious minority can make it difficult to sign Bitcoin transactions in a timely manner.
+Without being able to identify misbehaving signers, a small, sophisticated, malicious minority can make it difficult to sign Bitcoin transactions in a timely manner.
 If we were able to identify the misbehaving signers, we could exclude them directly from the signing process.

 Although alternative algorithms exist for identifying misbehaving signers, they are not yet viable for production use for one or more of the following reasons: